Cmurilochem/CHIPR_PES_FIT_4.0/README.md

 The program performs an automatic global minimum search on the final fitted PES, harmonic vibrational analysis on the global minimum, in addition to provide ready-to-use subroutines containing the fitted n-body terms.
 These are output as CHIPR_DIAT_FUNC.f90, CHIPR_TRIAT_FUNC.f90 and CHIPR_TETRA_FUNC.f90 for two-body, three-body and four-body terms, respectively.

+The source code can be found in "CHIPR-4.0_SOURCE_CODE".
+Test runs for C2, N2, SiC, C3, SiC2, C3H, and C2H2 are provided as separated directories.

 see https://data.mendeley.com/datasets/8wdv87gt5x/2 to access the original code and publication.

 Authors: